ylethingoc/ylethingoc/README.md

 ### whoami

-💣 Hi there, I’m @yen, a technology enthusiast, animal lover, coffeer and music fan
+💣 Hi there, this is @yen, a technology enthusiast, animal lover, coffeer and music fan

 🎸 I’m currently learning everything